 Let’s take a second to make sure you understand what’s going on here.
 As illustrated the comic Pane below, you sent requests to R in RStudio (“Hey R, use

 Approve21 as the data set, and tell me its dimensions”) and R sent information back to you.
 Check in with your instructor if this doesn’t make sense to you

 Does 50 rows and five columns make sense, given what we know about the data?
-It makes sense that there are 50 rows, since we are working with data from the states, but if you look at the original data is Figure 2.5, it looks like there is an extra column.
+It makes sense that there are 50 rows, since we are working with data from the states, but if you compare this to the original civiqs.com data in Figure 2.5, it looks like there is an extra column in the new data set.
 To verify that the variables and cases are what we think they are, we can tell R to show us some more information about the data set.
 First, we can have R show the names of the variables (columns) in the data set: